viewstools/docs/README.md

 tests for your views to ensure that any future changes are being consciously applied and that unwanted regressions are caught in time.

-It kind of works like this.
-Saw we have a View that shows a list of people:
+It works like this.
+Say we have a View that shows a list of people:
 ```views
 People is Vertical
 List